Debraj-Bora/travellingllama/README.md

 ### Target Audience:

-+ Hikers and Travelers in Remote Areas: Ideal for those needing travel information within a 10 km radius in regions without internet connectivity.
++ `Hikers and Travelers in Remote Areas`: Ideal for those needing travel information within a 10 km radius in regions without internet connectivity.
-+ People Living in Remote Areas: Provides real-time local information for individuals in places with unreliable or no internet access.
++ `People Living in Remote Areas`: Provides real-time local information for individuals in places with unreliable or no internet access.
-+ Regions Affected by Natural Disasters: Delivers essential real-time information, weather alerts, and safety updates when internet services are disrupted due to calamities.
++ `Regions Affected by Natural Disasters`: Delivers essential real-time information, weather alerts, and safety updates when internet services are disrupted due to calamities.

 ### Benefits: